-Impact No. Impact Justification 4 Increased vessel traffic within fishing grounds as a result of changes to shipping routes and maintenance vessel traffic from the Hornsea Three offshore ECR corridor leading to interference with fishing activity.
-Operation and maintenance activity along the Hornsea Three offshore ECR corridor is expected to be significantly lower in frequency and duration than during construction.
+Impact Impact Justification 4 Increased vessel traffic within fishing grounds as a result of changes to shipping routes and maintenance vessel traffic from the Hornsea Three offshore ECR corridor leading to interference with fishing activity Operation and maintenance activity along the Hornsea Three offshore ECR corridor is expected to be significantly lower in frequency and duration than during construction.
 Any potential impacts are therefore expected to be of similar or lower magnitude, and not significant in EIA terms.
 The number of vessels required during operation and maintenance activity of the export cable will be minimal and will not add significantly to the marine traffic already present within the area.
 Any effects will be temporary at any given location and any increase in vessel activity will only be experienced in one location at a time for a limited period.
 As a result any effect will be temporary and will occur infrequently during the operational lifetime of the offshore wind farm.
-As a result any impact will be not significant in EIA terms.
-Therefore, subject to consultation with commercial fishermen and feedback received on this Scoping Report, Hornsea Three intends to scope this impact out of further consideration within the EIA.
-Decommis sioning 5 Hornsea Three offshore ECR corridor decommissioning activities leading to longer steaming distances to alternative fishing grounds.
-Given cables will be either left in situ or, if decommissioned will be a temporary activity and once decommissioning activity has ceased within any given area, fishing vessels will be able to return to their original fishing grounds so that longer steaming distances will have only occurred for a short period, it is unlikely that any potential impacts will be significant.
+As a result any impact will be temporary and will occur infrequently during the operational infettine of the offshore wind farm.
+As a result any impact will be to this Scoping Report, Hornsea Three intends to scope this impact out of further consideration within the EIA.
+Decommis ssioning Hornsea Three offshore ECR corridor decommissioning Given cables will be either left in situ or, if decommissioned will be a temporary activity and once decommissioning activity has ceased within any given area, fishing vessels will be able to return to their original fishing grounds so that longer steaming distances will have only occurred for a short ъ activities leading to longer steaming distances to alternative period, it is unlikely that any potential impacts will be significant.
 Furthermore, the decommissioning of the offshore HVAC booster station(s), if required, will be limited in spatial extent and temporary.
 Therefore, subject to consultation with commercial fishermen and feedback received on this Scoping Report, Hornsea Three intends to scope this impact out of further consideration within the EIA.
-6 Increased vessel traffic within fishing grounds as a result of changes to shipping routes and decommissioning vessel traffic from the Hornsea Three offshore ECR corridor leading to interference with fishing activity.

 As per Impact No. 6, any potential impacts are likely to be temporary.
 In addition, the number of vessels required during decommissioning of the export cable will be minimal and will not add significantly to the marine traffic already present within the area.
 As cable decommissioning activity moves along the export cable, any effects will be temporary, therefore any potential impacts are likely to be not significant in EIA terms.
-Therefore, subject to consultation with commercial fishermen and feedback received on this Scoping Report, Hornsea Three intends to scope this impact out of further consideration within the EIA.
+Therefore, subject to consultation with commercial fishermen and feedback received on this Scoping Report, Hornsea Three intends to scope this impact out of further consideration within the EIA. risning grounds.
+Increased vessel traffic within fishing grounds as a result of changes to shipping routes and decommissioning vessel traffic from the Hornsea Three offshore ECR corridor leading to interference with fishing activity. ω

-- 9.1.18 Measures adopted as part of the project will include: - Liaison with fishing fleets via an Offshore Fisheries Liaison officer, a Company Fisheries Liaison Office and an Onshore Fishing Industry Representative; - Advance warning to fishing fleets of construction and decommissioning operations; - Use of guard vessels during the construction and decommissioning phases; - Notices to mariners; - Aids to navigation deployed; - Development of, and adherence to, a CoCP; - Permanent navigational marking installed; - Update of marine charts through UKHO; - Array and export cables to be buried where possible; and - Development of, and adherence to, a Decommissioning Plan. - 9.1.19 The requirement and feasibility of any mitigation measures will be consulted upon with statutory consultees throughout the EIA process.
+- Liaison with fishing fleets via an Offshore Fisheries Liaison officer, a Company Fisheries Liaison Office and an Onshore Fishing Industry Representative; - Advance warning to fishing fleets of construction and decommissioning operations; - Use of guard vessels during the construction and decommissioning phases; - Notices to mariners; - Aids to navigation deployed; • - Development of, and adherence to, a CoCP; - Permanent navigational marking installed; - Update of marine charts through UKHO; • - Array and export cables to be buried where possible; and - Development of, and adherence to, a Decommissioning Plan. - 9.1.19 The requirement and feasibility of any mitigation measures will be consulted upon with statutory consultees throughout the EIA process.